Leuven-Gravity-Institute/gwsim/docs/index.md

 ## Architecture

-The gwsim package uses a **mixin-based composition** pattern for maximum flexibility:
+gwsim uses a **mixin-based architecture**:

-- **Base Simulator**: Core interface with state management and iteration capabilities.
+- **Base Simulators** providing core interfaces and state handling
-- **Mixins**: Modular functionality (RandomnessMixin, DetectorMixin, TimeSeriesMixin, etc.).
-- **Specialized Simulators**: Combine base + mixins for specific use cases (NoiseSimulator, SignalSimulator).

-This design allows:

-- Easy extension with new simulator types.
-- Consistent interfaces across all simulators.
+- Modular **mixins** for detectors, randomness, and time series
-- Code reuse and maintainability.
+- **Specialized simulators** for noise and signal generation

+This enables flexible composition, code reuse, and consistent interfaces.

-## Community Standard
+## Community Focus

 gwsim is designed to become a standard tool for MDC generation in the gravitational-wave community by providing:

-- **Production-Ready**: Thread-safety, comprehensive logging, graceful error handling.
 - **Integration-Friendly**: Uses thin wrappers around existing tools instead of re-implementing functionality.
 - **Documentation**: Includes extensive examples and API documentation.
 - **Testing**: A comprehensive test suite with high coverage.